quire-io/guide/_docs/tasklist-08-inline-assign.md

 **Note:** If the project doesn’t have a board, you would need to create a board first, in order to add the task to a board.
 {: .notice--warning}

+## Inline transfer task to another project

+You can transfer a task to another project with `>` directly from the task name.

+For example, you can type `Publish the article >` in the task name and use the arrow key to choose which project you want to transfer the task to.